iconify/types/README.md

 }
 ```

-In this example "car" is alias of "automobile", allowing to use same icon by multiple names.
+In this example "car" is an alias of "automobile", allowing to use the same icon by multiple names.

 Another example: